emissary-ingress/emissary/user-guide/install.md

 2. Navigate to `https://<hostname>/docs/` or `https://<IP address>/docs/` to see the externally visible Developer Portal.
 This is a fully customizable portal that you can share with third parties who need to information about your APIs.

 ## What’s Next?

+The Ambassador Edge Stack has a comprehensive range of [features](/features/) to support the requirements of any edge microservice.

 To learn more about how the Ambassador Edge Stack works, along with use cases, best practices, and more, check out the [Ambassador](../../about/why-ambassador) story.